hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 ## Learning Objectives:

-* Adding infomration on known SNPs to our VCF
+* Adding information on known SNPs to our VCF
 * Adding functional information to variants in the VCF
 * Understanding where the annotation is added in the VCF format